 Texas group honoring military members reportedly robbed of dozens of flags

-A Texas organization that, among other things, honors service members at their funerals, reportedly suffered a blow this week after they found they’d been robbed of dozens of American flags.
+A Texas organization that honors service members at their funerals reportedly suffered a blow this week after it found that it had been robbed of dozens of American flags.

 The San Antonio Patriot Guard Riders were preparing Thursday for a funeral procession to be held the following day when they discovered that a thief had taken flags and equipment from their storage shed, KSAT reported.

-The group describes themselves on their website as having “a strong desire to honor” military members and veterans and, “when invited by family, we attend funerals and interments” and “participate in standing a flag line,” among other duties.
+The group describes itself on its website as having “a strong desire to honor” military members and veterans and, “when invited by family, we attend funerals and interments” and “participate in standing a flag line,” among other duties.

 TEXAS CITY TO FLY 40,000 AMERICAN FLAGS, ONE AT EVERY HOME, ON 4TH OF JULY